a2ma/a2ma-webdev-e7n/MoreExpress/readme.md

 * how to include public assets in code
 * how to properly configure app for EJS
 * how to use partials to clean up code

+# Post requests
+* write post routes, send them to postman
+* use a form to send post request
+* use body parser to get form data